 Prepare Required Documentation

-• Records of past security incidents and responses.
+- Records of previous security incidents and how they were addressed.

 Example: A manufacturing firm prepared detailed documentation, enabling a smoother audit process and faster identification of compliance gaps.